Melchyore/adonis-form-request/README.md

 }
 ```

 - `authorize()` returns a `boolean`.
 This method is used to authorize the incoming request.
 If you don't have an authorization logic, you can delete the method as it always returns `true` in the parent class.
+When it returns `false`, an HTTP response with status code 403 will be returned and the controller method will not be executed.

 - `rules()` returns a [schema validator](https://docs.adonisjs.com/guides/validator/introduction#schema-composition) or a [validator class](https://docs.adonisjs.com/guides/validator/introduction#validator-classes).